jsdelivr/globalping/README.md

 - as396982, as16509
 - comcast, google, ovh, orange, t-mobile

-##### Flags
-All network test commands share some flags but also have unique ones.
-To learn more, run `--help` with the respective test type.
-For example, to find out more about `ping`, run:

-`globalping ping --help`

-###### The limit flag
-The `--limit` flag is probably one of the most useful flags when starting with Globalping.
-It determines the number of tests to run, which is set to one (1) by default.

-For example:
-- `from north america` selects one probe in either USA or Canada.
-- `from north america --limit 2` selects one probe in USA **and** one in Canada.

-## Best practices and tips
-Learn to use Globalping in the most optimal way!

-### Test with "magic" 🧙
-All integrations connect to the same API and use our "magic" field as location input.
-This maintains a consistent and straightforward user experience, allowing you to reuse logic and parameters across all tools.

-So, for example, when you run a test from "Germany" using the CLI or Slack app, our API's magic parser processes the location.

-> [!Note]
-> Developers who want stricter and more predictable control over the selected probes and user input can use the individual location parameters [when making an API call](https://www.jsdelivr.com/docs/api.globalping.io#post-/v1/measurements), which expect you to provide each city, country, and tag in a standardized way.

-The magic field supports a wide range of parameters and location combinations, including countries, continents, cities, US states, regions (Western Europe), ASNs, ISP names, eyeball or data center tags, and cloud region names (us-east-2).

-### Re-select probes ♻️
-You can also provide the "magic" field with a measurement ID to have the API select the same probes used in a previous measurement.

-For example:
-- `from WZIAtMx4LLhzit02`

-You can get the measurement ID in every Globalping measurement result bei using the `--share` or `--reuse` flags.

-This feature is particularly useful, for example, if you want to test different API endpoints with the same probes to better compare data.
-It is also great for troubleshooting, as you can use it to retest certain "problematic" probes or run continuous tests with the same probe and stitch the results together.

-### Understand the "world" location 🌍

-The `world` location uses a pseudo-random algorithm to select probes while [maintaining certain proportions](https://github.com/jsdelivr/globalping/blob/master/config/default.cjs#L47) per continent.

-> [!Important]
+> [!NOTE]
-> If you provide no location, the system defaults to using "world".
+> Providing no location defaults to `world`, selecting a probe from a random location.

-For example, when requesting tests `from world --limit 100`, the system aims to return probes proportionally from Africa (5 probes), Asia (15 probes), Europe (30 probes), Oceania (10 probes), North America (30 probes), and South America (10 probes).

-### Level up your location-picking game 📍
-You can use and combine different ways to run tests on multiple locations at once or fine-tune the location from where to pick a probe.

-#### Define multiple locations
-To run tests at multiple locations, list them with a comma, for example:

-- `from Berlin,South America,Idaho --limit 4`.

-You can also define your own "world" location, for example:

-- `from germany, greece, uk, usa, canada, japan, china, south africa --limit 20` returns probes from these countries in roughly equal proportions to meet the limit of 20.

->[!Important]
->The limit parameter is global and applies to the location as a whole, not allowing the API to return more than the limit.
-If you want to set custom limits per location, use our API directly instead of the "magic" field.

-#### Define location filters
+### Stack location filters 🍔
 You can combine multiple locations using the plus symbol `+`, and use them as filters to define your desired probe locations more accurately.

 Examples:
 - `from comcast+california` returns a probe on the Comcast network in California.
 - `from google+europe` returns a Google Cloud probe in Europe.
 - `from google+germany` returns a Google Cloud probe in Germany (useful if you forget the cloud region name!).

-Naturally, you can combine as many parameters as you like:
+You can combine as many parameters as you like:
 - `from cogent+europe+datacenter` returns a probe hosted at Cogent in Europe, tagged as a data center probe.
 Or you could use the `eyeball` tag to target probes that aren't part of a data center.
+### Define multiple locations 🌐
+To run tests at multiple locations in a single request, list them with a comma, for example:

+- `from Berlin,South America,Idaho --limit 4`.

+Naturally, you can combine filters and multiple locations at the same time:

+- `from amazon+france,ovh+france --limit 2` returns a probe hosted on AWS in France and a probe hosted on OVH in France.

+You can also define your own "world" location, for example:

+- `from germany, greece, uk, usa, canada, japan, china, south africa --limit 20`

+returns probes from these countries in roughly equal proportions to meet the limit of 20.

+>[!Important]
+>The limit parameter is global and applies to the location as a whole, not allowing the API to return more than the limit.
+If you want to set custom limits per location, use our API directly instead of the "magic" field.

-#### Leverage system tags (eyeball networks and more)
+### Leverage system tags (eyeball networks and more) 🏷️
-We have our system tag probes to help differentiate between probes and the network they belong to.

-The following tags are currently available to you:
+Many probes are going to be tagged by our system.
+At the moment, this includes:

 - **Google Cloud and AWS cloud region names**.
-These tags follow the respective provider's naming scheme and are prefixed with their name, for example, `aws-eu-west-1` and `gcp-us-south1`.
+For example, `aws-eu-west-1` and `gcp-us-south1`.
+These tags follow the respective provider's naming scheme and are prefixed with their name.
-- **Eyeball and data center network tags**.
-System tags include `eyeball` for probes hosted with ISPs that provide internet access to regular people and small businesses.
+- **Eyeball and data center network tags**. `eyeball` and `datacenter`. `eyeball` probes are hosted with ISPs that provide internet access to regular people and small businesses.
 As the name suggests, `datacenter` tags are intended for probes hosted in a data center.
-#### Combine everything
-When determining the location from which to run a test, you can take advantage of all the location-specific features described above and combine them.

-Example:
-- `from amazon+france,ovh+france --limit 2` returns a probe hosted on AWS in France and a probe hosted on OVH in France.

 ### Things to keep in mind